airbytehq/airbyte/docs/operator-guides/collecting-metrics.md

    2. Change `OTEL_COLLECTOR_ENDPOINT` to `"http://host.docker.internal:4317"` because Open Telemetry
    Collector has enabled port forward from localhost:4317 to container port 4317.
 To send data to Collector container port 4317, we want to need to export data to physical machine's localhost:4317, which in docker will be represented as `http://host.docker.internal:4317`.
    > Do *not* use `localhost:4317` or you will send data to the same container where Airbyte Worker is running.
-   3. Start Airbyte server by running `docker-compose up` under airbyte repository.
+   3. Start Airbyte server by running `docker compose up` under airbyte repository.
 Go to `localhost:8000` to visit Airbyte and start a sync, then go to `localhost:9090` to access Prometheus - you should be able to see the metrics there.
 Alternatively,

 ### Run Opentelemetry and Airbyte on kubernetes